Spanish comics: Post-Franco era (1975–1980s)

-Hard times (1990s-2000s)
+Hard times (1990s–2000s)

 Market saturation became evident in 1983 with the closure of the magazines of Ediciones Metropol.
 Things during this era were complicated by a crisis that increased the price of paper, as well as the rise of video games.

 Editorial Bruguera filed for bankruptcy on 7 June 1982.
 In 1986 it was acquired by Grupo Z and transformed into Ediciones B. In the 1990s most adult comic magazines (Cairo, Zona 84, Cimoc) ceased publishing.
 El Víbora closed in 2005.
 The most notable survivor of that era was El Jueves.

 Mortadelo and all Ediciones B comic magazines disappeared in 1996.
-Mortadelo y Filemón and Superlópez are still published directly in album format.
+Mortadelo y Filemón and Superlópez were still published directly in album format until 2022 and 2023 respectively.

 Present

 Among the notable Spanish webcomics are ¡Eh, tío!, El joven Lovecraft, El Listo and ¡Universo!.

 Since 2007, a National Comic Award which revitalized the medium was established by the Spanish Ministry of Culture.